Published: February 2020 | Updated: October 2022

 But what does it all mean?
 And what should you do if you spot a problem?

 Recurring gut problems in your horse can lead to diarrhea, abdominal pain, or colic.
-Learn how to spot a problem before it gets serious.
+It is important to learn how to spot a problem before it gets serious, which is why we talked to our equine veterinarians and FullBucket co-founders, Dr. Keith Latson and Dr. Rob Franklin, for their expert advice.

 The Perfect Poop